 A surveyor interviews respondents in Odisha, India, during an evaluation of a program to provide improved cookstoves.
 Photo: J-PAL South Asia/Shobhini Mukerji

-A student in Haryana, India, raises her hand in class that uses Teaching at the Right Level, an education method that J-PAL South Asia has studied in several evaluation projects.
+A student in Haryana, India, raises her hand in a class that uses Teaching at the Right Level, an education method that J-PAL South Asia has studied in several evaluation projects.
 Photo: J-PAL South Asia/Shobhini Mukerji

-Kindergarten students in Karnataka, India, engage with their teacher in a learning center that took part an evaluation to study the impact of early childhood education.
+Kindergarten students in Karnataka, India, engage with their teacher in a learning center that took part in an evaluation to study the impact of early childhood education.
 Photo: J-PAL South Asia/S. Nanda Kumar